Holic75/SolastaBard/README.md

 This mod requires SolastaModApi https://github.com/SolastaMods/SolastaModApi and (starting from version 1.0.0) SolastaModHelpers https://github.com/Holic75/SolastaModHelpers

+# Know Issue
+When the bard attempts to use a reaction during other party memeber turn (like Music of the Spheres from college of Virtue) and the camera attempts to focus on this action, the game might freeze completely.
+Please set contextual camera frequency to 0 (in Settings->Game->Camera) if you experience this issue.

 # How to Install

 1. Download and install [Unity Mod Manager (UMM)](https://www.nexusmods.com/site/mods/21)